Thursday, November 21, 2024

 Electrical & Computer Engineers: programming languages like C++ and circuit simulators like SPICE.

-Recommended Hardware for Engineering Students & Engineers
+Best Hardware for Engineering Students & Engineers

 Since the CAD software you’ll use will be during your 3rd or 4th year and be limited to a few classes/projects.
 My advice is to not to focus on power but rather PORTABILITY.